 Finding the right insurance and knowing how much car insurance costs for a 16-year-old to 19-year-old driver will help you get the coverage you need at the right price.
 Common questions about how car insurance works for teenagers are answered below to give you a better idea of what to expect.

 I’m 16-19 years-old, currently insured, with a clean driving record.

-If you are a driver between the ages of 16 and 19 you will be faced with higher insurance rates than drivers over the age of 25.
-If you are already insured and you want to keep the policy, work hard to keep your rates as low as possible.
-Here are some tips for keeping your rates down whether you are insured or still shopping around:
+If you are a driver between the ages of 16 and 19, you will face higher insurance rates than drivers over 25.
+If you are already insured and want to keep the policy, work hard to keep your rates as low as possible.
+Here are some tips for keeping your rates down whether you are insured or still shopping around:g around: